-3. Add the dry ingredients to the soucepan and mix until combined.
+3. Add the dry ingredients to the saucepan and mix until combined.
 Allow to cool for 10 minutes, or until the mixture is cool enough to handle with your fingers.

-4. Using a Tablespoon, skoop mixture onto the prepared baking sheets, leaving about 3-4 inches of space in between the cookies.
+4. Using a Tablespoon, scoop mixture onto the prepared baking sheets, leaving about 3-4 inches of space in between the cookies.

 5. Bake 15-17 minutes, rotating the pan once during baking.
 Cool on sheet for at least 5 minutes before moving them onto a cooling rack.